camratchford/MSICompiler/README.md

 ## Future Plans

 > Feel free to submit a feature request as an issue
-- Uninstall actions
-  - Populate the 'uninstall' registry key with the UninstallString
-  - Allow for custom actions to be run on uninstall
 - Conditional install
 - Logging / Better error handling
 - Registry keys